dhruvvv-sh/Lattice/benchmark/benchmarks_locust_v1.md

 ## Future Optimization Targets

+Status note: the PostgreSQL migration listed below was completed in Lattice v2.0.
+The remaining items are still useful optimization targets.

 * Migrate metadata storage from SQLite to PostgreSQL.
+Completed in v2.0.
 * Introduce Redis caching for metadata lookups.
 * Implement multipart uploads for large files.
 * Add asynchronous file I/O where applicable.